tomestephens/ts-twitchbot/README.md

 https://dev.twitch.tv/docs/irc/#building-the-bot

 ## Structure
-Designed this so basically all you have to do is take the add new command classes and make sure they are initialized in the command handler.
-The rest just works.
+Designed so all you have to do is add new command classes and make sure they are initialized in the command handler.
+Then it just works.

 # Run it
 1. Copy `example.config.json` to `config.json`